Petrushka (ballet): Other versions

-Separately Stravinsky created a suite for concert performance, an almost complete version of the ballet but cutting the last three sections.
+Separately Stravinsky created a suite for concert performance, an almost complete version of the ballet but cutting the last three sections and adding a loud ending which replaced the quiet ending of the ballet itself.

 In 1956, an animated version of the ballet appeared as part of NBC's Sol Hurok Music Hour.
 It was personally conducted by Stravinsky himself and was the first such collaboration.
 Directed by animator John David Wilson with Fine Arts Films, it has been noted as the first animated special ever to air on television.

 Frank Zappa's 1960's iteration of his band the Mothers of Invention, would frequently quote Petrushka either as a standalone performance or during their longer performances of the song King Kong.

-In 1988, Maddalena Fagandini directed a version of Petrushka along with The Sleeping Beauty (Tchaikovsky), The Nutcracker (and the Mouse King) (Tchaikovsky) and Coppélia (Delibes) in the BBC puppet film Musical Tales which was released in VHS.
+In 1968, Maddalena Fagandini directed a stop motion version of Petrushka, with animation by Bura and Hardwick, which was broadcast by the BBC.

 Basil Twist debuted his puppetry version of Petrushka at Lincoln Center in 2001; it was performed as well at New York City Center's 2009 Fall for Dance Festival.

 A full transcription of the 1911 version for symphonic wind ensemble in the original key was made by Don Patterson.

 Themes from Petrushka are played on banjo in the track "Russian Folk Themes and Yodel" on Pete Seeger's album Goofing-Off Suite, released in 1955 on Folkways Records.

-In 2022, director Nicola Rose made her debut feature film, Goodbye, Petrushka, in which Petrushka is a major plot element, with the main characters experiencing some parallels to Petrushka's story.
-Although live-action, the film features a few animated sequences, in which animator Tommy Cha paid homage to Alexandre Benois' original stage design for Petrushka.
+In the 2022 film Goodbye, Petrushka, Petrushka is a major plot element.